oreotikii/bambuddy/README.md

 - This is normal behavior - they don't have Bambu Lab tray UUIDs

 **Connection issues:**
-- Verify the Spoolman URL is accessible from your Bambusy server
+- Verify the Spoolman URL is accessible from your Bambuddy server
 - Check that no firewall is blocking port 7912 (or your custom port)
 - Ensure Spoolman is running and healthy